-What are the factors that contribute to burnout, how do we recognize it, and better yet, can we prevent it?
+What are the factors that contribute to burnout, what are the stages of burnout, how do we recognize them, and better yet, can we prevent them?

-Through the everchanging landscape of 2020, another pandemic reveals itself in the aftermath of isolation and the uncertainty of our collective future: BURNOUT.
+Through the ever-changing landscape of 2020, another pandemic revealed itself in the aftermath of isolation and the uncertainty of our collective future: BURNOUT.

 And those in the helping professions are at an even greater risk.

-Coaches have to be available in a way that can be more demanding than the average professional.
-Dealing with peoples’ lives, hopes, and dreams can be very emotional and taxing.
-In a way, it can be amazing, because we are totally connected to our clients, and we understand them and their needs.
-But, if at the end of the day, we don’t know where we end, and they begin, or we find it hard to ground and get back to ourselves after a long day of work, we may be experiencing burnout.
+Coaches have to be available in a way that can be more demanding than what the average professional needs to handle.
+Dealing with people’s lives, hopes, and dreams can be very emotional and taxing.
+In a way, it can be amazing because we are totally connected to our clients, and we understand them and their needs.
+But, if at the end of the day, we don’t know where we end and they begin, or we find it hard to ground and get back to ourselves after a long day of work, we may be experiencing burnout.

 ‘What does work/life balance look like for me?”